-In an article entitled "Productive Tensions", Dorothy Heathcote wrote:
+In an article entitled "Productive Tension", Dorothy Heathcote wrote:

 The main challenge is to create the binding circumstances that hold the group in the fictional world at a level of attraction that catches their interest.
 If the attraction holds, then the attention, interest, investment, commitment, concern and productive obsession will progressively deepen and widen the range of interaction.
 Involvement follows and promotes reflection about being human.
 (1)